 Friesian Pty Ltd (ACN 625 545 995) (Friesian) is the company that owns and operates the McColl's Transport business (McColl's).
-To date, the investments that Friesian has made relate to the purchase of, and continued investment in, the McColl's business.
 Accordingly, this statement will focus on the McColl's business.

-McColl's Transport (www.mccolls.com.au) is a logistics company that has just celebrated its 70th anniversary.
+McColl's Transport (www.mccolls.com.au) is a logistics company that has been operating for more than 70 years.
 It is the largest independent carrier in Australia of dairy, food and industrial chemicals.

-McColl's has a fleet of more than 250 prime movers and 750 bulk tankers based at 23 sites around Australia.
+McColl's has a fleet of more than 250 prime movers and 750 bulk liquid tankers, based at 23 sites around Australia.
 McColl's plays a pivotal role in the bulk liquid transport infrastructure in Australia and employs approximately 550 people.
 Its head office is in South Geelong, Victoria.